VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 1. It is another opportunity to learn.
 Solving real-world problems with code is a fantastic way to learn new skills and get better at skills you've already learned.
 2. It will improve your current job.
 Solving a problem at work with code could save you, your co-workers, or your boss tons of time.
 It'll make your life easier or make someone very thankful for you.
 3. It looks terrific on your resume.
 First, it's another project you can add to your resume.
 The more projects, the better.
-Second, **it allows you to say that you coded for your job.** It might sound like nothing because you solved a small problem, but it means the job listed on your resume goes from unrelated to your new career to highly relevant to your new career -- a massive shift.
+Second, **it allows you to say that you coded for your job.** It might sound like nothing because you solved a small problem, but it means the job listed on your resume goes from unrelated to your new career to highly relevant to your new career—a massive shift.
 Potential employers will take stock, and they will appreciate your initiative.

 ## Create a profile website